open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 be addition.

-In addition to the core point kinds used in OTLP, there are also data types designed for conmpatibility with existing metric formats.
+In addition to the core point kinds used in OTLP, there are also data types designed for compatibility with existing metric formats.

 - [Summary](#summary-legacy)